Author, Director, Actress, Puppeteer within the Company La Boîte à sel

 Together they place an interactive sound carpet at the center of the dramaturgy of "Revers", a pocket musical comedy created in 2016, then they imagine the show "Block" in 2018, an electronic fantasy in which Céline shares the stage with 60 intelligent speakers.

-“Block” marks the beginning of a new scenic language: the theatre of connected sound objects, one of the major research lines of the company.
+“Block” marks the beginning of a new scenic language: the theater of connected sound objects, one of the major research lines of the company.

-On the occasion of her partnership with the Théâtre Ducourneau d’Agen from 2015 to 2017, she turns to street art and contemporary art to imagine with plastic artist Rouge Hartley "Galerie" a project of territory around portrait and community.
+During her partnership with Le Théâtre Ducourneau d’Agen from 2015 to 2017, she turns to street art and contemporary art to imagine with plastic artist Rouge Hartley "Galerie" a project about territory around portrait and community.

 In 2019, the sound and fantastic thriller "Le Grand Chut" is born, the culmination of two years of territorial project with Très Tôt Théâtre in Finistère, which joins the other shows of the company in distribution.